 The containerDefinition attribute of this specialization shall be “org.onem2m.management.device.flexNode”.

-It is targeted by the flexNodeLink attribute of <flexContainer> SDT devices (see in 6.2.2 the rules 1-6, 1-7 and 1-8).
+It is a <flexContainer> child of the <node> resource targeted by the nodeLink attribute of <flexContainer> SDT devices (see in 6.2.2 the rules 1-7).

 Table 5.8.2-1: Child resources of [flexNode] resource